isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Example

-    int a=7, b=9, c, d=10, e=3;
+    int a = 7, b = 9, c, d = 10, e = 3;

-In a long list of declarators is is easy to overlook an uninitializeed variable.
+In a long list of declarators is is easy to overlook an uninitialized variable.

 ##### Enforcement